MRoth1910/Vesperale-Romanum/README.md

 # Vesperale-Romanum
 Main repository for the Vesperale Romanum  The Vesperale Romanum is an excerpt of the Antiphonale Romanum, the chant book of the Roman Rite for chanting Vespers and Compline, the evening hours of the Divine Office.
 The rubrics followed will be Divino Afflatu, following the calendar until the changes of Pope Pius XII (see below).

+# Contact

+You can open an Issue.
+Or if you'd like, vesperaleromanum(at)gmail.com

+# About

-The Vesperale Romanum has thousands pieces that need to be proofread and then typeset.
+The Vesperale Romanum has thousands of pieces that need to be proofread and then typeset.
 Some pieces (mostly antiphons of the Proprium Tempore) remain to be transcribed and uploaded to Gregobase or edited there.
 At that point, they can then be typeset.

 Our project builds upon the great work of the Vatican commission, which published the official edition of the Antiphonale Romanum in 1912 (a vesperale followed in 1913) and the monks of the abbey of Saint-Pierre de Solesmes, whose research of medieval manuscripts led to the Vatican commission and to subsequent editions published with the rhythmic signs favored by Solesmes.